 - Black pepper

-How to Make Homemade Garlic Herb Butter
+How to Make Garlic Compound Butter

 - Mix all the ingredients in a small bowl.